-In sum, LISTO appeared to improve instructional practices for a sample of teachers who implemented the program for two years with complete data (including the first round of classroom observation recordings that were missing among other teachers who participated for two years), but did not positively impact student or teacher outcomes more broadly.
-One likely reason for the lackluster effects was the relatively low levels of teacher participation in all VPD and VMC sessions that were offered, exacerbated by the disruption from the impacts from Hurricane Harvey, causing late starts in many districts during the first year.
+In sum, LISTO appeared to improve instructional practices for a sample of teachers who implemented the program for two years with complete data (including the first round of classroom observation recordings that were missing among other teachers who participated for two years) but did not positively impact student or teacher outcomes more broadly.
+One likely reason for the lackluster effects was the relatively low levels of teacher participation in all VPD and VMC sessions that were offered, exacerbated by the disruption from the impacts of Hurricane Harvey, causing late starts in many districts during the first year, and the COVID-19 pandemic, which prevented outcome measures in Year 3.
 Arguably, having limited years (and here, less total program time than originally planned) to learn and implement a new curriculum reduces the capacity of teachers to perfect instructional strategies and consequently impact student achievement relative to control-group colleagues, who may employ less innovative but more familiar curricula.
-Likewise, the research team believes that only one year's exposure by students to novel ways of learning science in fifth grade without intervention in early grades to build the foundation could limit the development of positive attitudes or translate increases in learning quality from LISTO to higher achievement on standardized science and reading assessments.
+Likewise, the research team believes that only one year's exposure by students to novel ways of learning science in fifth grade without intervention in earlier grades to build their science foundation could limit the development of positive attitudes or translate to increases in learning quality from LISTO to higher achievement on standardized science and reading assessments.

-Encouragingly, treatment teachers' overall positive reactions to the program suggest its potential to improve student affect and learning, but more extensive implementation experience by teachers and multi-year exposure by students starting early grades may be needed to yield measurable benefits.
+Encouragingly, treatment teachers' overall positive reactions to the program suggest its potential to improve student affect and learning, but more extensive implementation experience by teachers and multi-year exposure by students starting in earlier grades may be needed to yield measurable benefits.
 Clearly, such focuses emerge as a highly recommended topic for future research.
-Again, we remind that these conclusions should be interpreted with caution given the challenges presented by Hurricane Harvey described earlier in this document.
+Again, we remind the reader that these conclusions should be interpreted with caution given the challenges presented by Hurricane Harvey and the COVID-19 pandemic described earlier in this document.